LYRA-Block-Lattice/LYRA-Docs/How to run Lyra CLI Wallet.md

-# How to run Lyra CLI Wallet on testnet
+# How to run Lyra CLI Wallet

 **Note 1:** You don’t need to run Lyra node in order to use the Lyra network.
 Simply install CLI wallet by following instructions below and start exploring the network by making transfers or even creating your own tokens!
 Mobile wallets are coming soon as well.